-The National Gallery of Victoria’s impressive inaugural Triennial exhibition features displays of contemporary artists from 32 countries.
-A stand out for me was the collection of extraordinary creations from Chinese born fashion designer Guo Pei from her 2017 Spring/Summer ‘Legend’ couture parade.
+The National Gallery of Victoria’s impressive inaugural Triennial exhibition featured displays of contemporary artists from 32 countries.
+A stand out for me was the collection of wonderful creations from Chinese born fashion designer Guo Pei.
+The stunning costumes were from her 2017 Spring/Summer ‘Legend’ couture parade.

-All of the ‘Legend’ pieces are on loan from a private collection.
-These amazing gowns are feats of one woman’s remarkable imagination and design prowess.
+All of the ‘Legend’ pieces were on loan from a private collection.
+These amazing gowns showcased Guo Pei’s remarkable imagination and design prowess.
 Bringing her phenomenal concepts to life took hundreds of skilled artisans thousands of hours to complete.

-This display is a feast of sparkling crystals, sumptuous embroidery, silk, feathers, metal, PVC, dazzling gold thread and organza.
+This display was a feast of sparkling crystals, sumptuous embroidery and silk.
+As well as feathers, metal, PVC, dazzling gold thread and organza.